 If any provision or term of this Agreement, not being of a fundamental nature, is held to be invalid, illegal or unenforceable, the validity, legality and enforceability of the remainder of this Agreement will not be affected.

-The provisions of Sections 10, 11, 12, 13, 14, 15 and 16.4 of this Agreement will survive the termination of this Agreement.
+The provisions of Sections 10, 11, 12, 13, 14, 15 and 16.4 [THERE IS NO SECTION 16.4] of this Agreement will survive the termination of this Agreement.

 A person who is not a party to this Agreement shall have no right under the Contracts (Right of Third Parties) Act 1999 to enforce any of its terms.
+[ENGLISH LAW CONCEPT???]

 In this Agreement: